 Appointed to the Board in May 2009, Michal was the winner of RIBA Woman Architect of the Year Award and is a Director of the London based practice of Walters & Cohen Architects and specialises in educational design projects.
-She was director in charge of the RIBA award-winning Redbrook Hayes primary school project, and two Building Schools for the Future (BSF) schemes led by Michal have received a rating of Excellent by Commission for Architecture and the Built Environment.
+She was director in charge of the RIBA award-winning Redbrook Hayes primary school project, and two Building Schools for the Future (BSF) schemes led by her have received a rating of Excellent by Commission for Architecture and the Built Environment.
 She is one of the Design Council's Built Environment Experts and in 2017 judged the British Construction Industry Awards.

-A graduate of Harvard Business School, Philip spent 34 years based in the United States and Europe as an international executive for the Exxon Corporation (now Exxon Mobil), heading up the UK’s biggest petrol retailing business, Esso, and running strategy and investment in Europe, Africa and the Middle East.
-Following his appointment to the position of Managing Director of Portsmouth Historic Dockyard Ltd from 2004 to 2005, Philip joined the Trust in 2005 and is now also Acting Chairman of PHDL.
+An engineer by profession and graduate of Harvard Business School, Philip spent 34 years based in the United States and Europe as an international executive for the Exxon Corporation (now Exxon Mobil), finally heading up the UKís biggest petrol retailing business, Esso, and running strategy and investment in Europe, Africa and the Middle East.
+Following retirement he was head hunted to the position of Managing Director of Portsmouth Historic Dockyard Ltd from 2004 to 2005.
+Philip joined the Trust in 2005.

 Rear Admiral Neil Rankin CB CBE

 Neil became a Trustee in 1997 following a 33-year Royal Naval career during which he was the first Fleet Air Arm pilot to fly the Harrier aircraft and the last Flag Officer Portsmouth (1993-1996).
 He also held tri-service command in the Falkland Islands as a Rear Admiral.
-He now chairs the Royal Yacht Britannia Trust, is an Honorary Fellow of Scottish Environment LINK and remains involved in the Scottish Seabird Centre.
-Neil is chairman of the Trust’s Audit Committee and also serves on the Action Stations Management Board.
+He now chairs the Royal Yacht Britannia Trust, is an Honorary Fellow of Scottish Environment LINK and remains involved in the Scottish Seabird Centre and various other Charities.
+Neil is chairman of the Trustís Audit Committee.

-A graduate of Oxford University, Mike was formerly Managing Partner and then Chairman of the multi-disciplinary London Based property practice Watts and Partners (now Watts plc) in 2007 following 24 years’ service which included 20 as Partner as well as periods as Managing Partner and Chairman.
+A graduate of Oxford University, Mike was formerly Managing Partner and then Chairman of the multi-disciplinary London Based property practice Watts and Partners (now Watts plc).
 As a specialist in the care and management of buildings and their development, Mike acted as consultant adviser to the Trust on the condition of the Historic Dockyard estate at the point of its transfer from the Ministry of Defence in 1986.
 He joined the Trust on 17 January 2008.